-In the United States, C. difficile colitis is responsible for at least 3 million cases of colitis per year.
-Additionally, those who received an antibiotic in the last three months and present with diarrhea should be evaluated for possible C. difficile colitis.
+In the United States, there are at least 3 million cases per year of CDI.
+Patients who have received an antibiotic in the last 3 months and present with diarrhea should be evaluated for possible C. difficile colitis.
 While the majority of the cases are hospital-acquired, up to 40% of C. difficile colitis cases are community acquired.

-C. difficile colitis is relatively more common in the elderly.
-It is important to note that C. difficile is becoming more common among hospitalized children with predisposing conditions such as inflammatory bowel disease.
+Although CDI is more common in the elderly, it is becoming more common among hospitalized children with predisposing conditions such as inflammatory bowel disease.

-The recurrence rate of C. difficile colitis is high, 40%, and can be attributed to metronidazole or vancomycin resistance.
+The recurrence rate of CDI is high, at 40%; this rate can be attributed to metronidazole or vancomycin resistance.